 Why You Should Visit Mérida

-We understand that Mérida lacks the name recognition of neighboring cities in the east like Cacún and Playa del Carmen, but for those needing a break from the beaches and tourist crowds, Mérida offers plenty of reasons why you should visit.
+We understand that Mérida lacks the name recognition of neighboring cities in the east, like Cacún and Playa del Carmen.
+Still, for those needing a break from the beaches and tourist crowds, Mérida offers plenty of reasons to visit.

 Mérida, Mexico Rated As “The Best” & “Safest” City

-Did you know that Mérida ranked #3 on Condé Nast’s list of Best Small Cities In The World 2020.
+Did you know that Mérida ranked #3 on Condé Nast’s Best Small Cities In The World 2020 list?
 The city is also frequently considered Mexico’s safest city.
 And frankly, we have to agree!
 We loved every day of our 2-week stay in Mérida.
-With beautiful architecture, delicious cuisine, and, yes, perhaps the nicest people in all of Mexico, we think you’ll love it here, too!
+With beautiful architecture, delicious cuisine, and perhaps the nicest people in all of Mexico, we think you’ll love it here, too!

 The Most Wonderful and Nicest People

-Throughout our 2-week stay in Mérida, we were constantly met with some of the nicest and most hospitable locals in all our travels in Mexico.
-Sometimes you can feel how oversaturated tourism is in certain cities just by how unfriendly the locals are.
+Throughout our 2-week stay in Mérida, we were constantly met with some of the friendliest and most hospitable locals in all our travels in Mexico.
+Sometimes, you can feel how oversaturated tourism is in certain cities just by how unfriendly the locals are.
 But not in Mérida.
 Locals here were welcoming and incredibly patient with our limited Spanish skills.

 Top 10 Things To Do When Visiting Mérida

 There is so much to do in the city that it can be hard to pare down the essential things to do and see in Mérida.
-But we put together a list of our top 10 things to do in Mérida while you are here.
+But we compiled a list of our top 10 things to do in Mérida while you are here.

 1. Mérida Free Walking Tour

-We also recommend asking the tour guide for recommended places to eat around town.
+We also recommend asking the tour guide for places to eat around town.

 Tour Information:

-Food is one of the major reasons to visit Mérida and sampling the city’s unique tacos is a big reason for visiting the city.
+Food is one of the significant reasons to visit Mérida, and sampling the city’s unique tacos is a big reason for visiting the city.
 Head over to Wayan’e for breakfast or brunch to get your fill of some of the most delicious tacos Mérida has to offer.

 The menu offers a selection of 15+ uniquely Yucatan-style tacos.
-Simply order your tacos one at a time until you’re full!
+Order your tacos one at a time until you’re full!

-Taking a stroll along the tree-lined Paseo de Montejo makes for a peaceful, stress-free afternoon.
-Here you can witness some of Mérida’s grandest colonial buildings in the city and relax in one of several chic cafes.
+Strolling along the tree-lined Paseo de Montejo makes for a peaceful, stress-free afternoon.
+Here, you can witness some of Mérida’s grandest colonial buildings in the city and relax in one of several chic cafes.

-At the end of this great avenue is “El Monumento A La Patria”, a giant stone structure that took 12 years to complete.
-The monument itself is comprised of 31 columns, representing the 28 Mexican states, 2 territories, and the capital federal district.
+At the end of this grand avenue is “El Monumento A La Patria,” a giant stone structure that took 12 years to complete.
+The monument comprises 31 columns representing the 28 Mexican states, two territories, and the capital federal district.

 4. Visit Mérida's Many Museums

-Mérida is one of the best city for art lovers.
+Mérida is one of the best cities for art lovers.
 There are varieties of galleries and museums where you can enjoy learning from ancient Mayan to modern Mexican art.

-Mayan World Museum of Mérida: Striking, modern Mayan cultural museum with many exhibits of art, handicrafts & history.
+Mayan World Museum of Mérida: This striking, modern Mayan cultural museum with many art, handicrafts & history exhibits.

 Museo Fernando García Ponce: Beautiful, tranquil museum in center of Merida.
-Entrance is free of charge for everyone, it is nice place to be away from crowds after being tired walking in the town.
+The entrance is free of charge for everyone, and it is an excellent place to be away from crowds after being tired of walking in the town.

 5. Al-Fresco Streetside Dining

-Summers can get uncomfortably hot when visiting Mérida, and so it’s no surprise that much of the city comes to life in the evenings.
-As the day starts to cool off, street stalls set out their chairs and tables hoping to lure those passing by for an impromptu meal.
+Summers can get uncomfortably hot when visiting Mérida, so it’s no surprise that much of the city comes to life in the evenings.
+As the day starts to cool off, street stalls set out their chairs and tables, hoping to lure those passing by for an impromptu meal.

 We’ve found many of these informal food stalls to serve delicious local delicacies, such as Rellenos Negros, Salbutes, Panuchos, and Tamales Colorados.
 And for us, the al-fresco dining environment is just as good as the food.

-For the perfect outdoor atmosphere, head over to the La Ermita neighborhood and take a seat at the Taqueria Amecer.
+For the perfect outdoor atmosphere, head to the La Ermita neighborhood and sit at the Taqueria Amecer.

-Everything you could ever want to buy can be purchased in this gigantic local market.
-From fresh fruits and vegetables to spices, to household products, to delicious street food; it’s all here at the Mercado San Benito.
+Everything you want to buy can be purchased in this gigantic local market.
+From fresh fruits and vegetables to spices, household products, and delicious street food, it’s all here at the Mercado San Benito.

-Even if there’s nothing you’d like to buy, simply wandering the endless aisles of stores and products is an experience in itself.
+Even if there’s nothing you’d like to buy, simply wandering the endless aisles of stores and products is an experience.
 The sights, the sounds, and the smells; experience the life of a local here.

-Some of the best things to do in Mérida are completely free, and the Palacio de Gobierno is one of the best examples of this.
+Some of the best things to do in Mérida are free to visit, and the Palacio de Gobierno is one of the best examples.

 Climb to the second floor of the Palacio de Gobierno for an excellent view of Mérida’s central park, Plaza Grande.